robstave/Meowcards/cards/go/go-qz2-b.md

 Which statement best characterizes Go's approach to generics?

-A) Available since Go 1.0 with full template metaprogramming
+- A. Available since Go 1.0 with full template metaprogramming
-B) Added in Go 1.18 with a focus on type safety and readability
+- B. Added in Go 1.18 with a focus on type safety and readability
-C) Not supported as interfaces provide sufficient abstraction
+- C. Not supported as interfaces provide sufficient abstraction
-D) Implemented through the reflect package for dynamic typing
+- D. Implemented through the reflect package for dynamic typing

 ### Back

-**B) Added in Go 1.18 with a focus on type safety and readability**
+**B. Added in Go 1.18 with a focus on type safety and readability**

 Go 1.18 introduced generics with type parameters that provide compile-time type safety while preserving readability and build speed.
 The implementation favors clarity and simplicity over complex features like specialization or metaprogramming found in other languages.